akirov/Semantic_Segmentation/README.md

 |:----------------------------------------------:|:--------------------------------------------:|:---------------------------:|
 | ![Photo](./labeled_data/some_photos/photo.jpg) | ![Mask](./labeled_data/some_masks/photo.png) | ![Result](./photo_mask.png) |

-Currently U-Net neural network architecture [1] is implemented with some modifications:
+Currently U-Net[^1] neural network architecture is implemented with some modifications:
 ![U-Net](./saved_models/unet_tf.jpg)

 ### How to use: